-For the stylish and health-conscious, this fitness tracker is a dream item.
-However, it may have some faults so here are the comments of users who have an Activite Steel watch for their activity tracking.
+For the stylish and health conscious, this fitness tracker is a dream item.
+However, it may have some fault,s so here are the comments of users who have an Activite Steel watch for their activity tracking.

+Cons

-Cons: Users who found this device lacking did not fully say that this fitness tracker is not a good choice, citing one or two functions they did not like.
+Users who found this device lacking did not fully say that this fitness tracker is not a good choice, citing one or two functions they did not like.
 Some users reported that they could not wear this tracker for a long time because they became allergic to the material which the band was made of.
-One reported that the band is very cheap-looking, making it very uncomfortable to use and it would even fall out of your wrist because it cannot be fitted well.
-The recorded data of this tracker is also inaccurate according to users, including the sleep pattern tracker as they reported undercounted distance, time and trends.
+One reported that the band is very cheap-looking, making it very uncomfortable to use and it would even fall off of your wrist because it cannot be fitted well.
+The recorded data of this tracker is also inaccurate according to users, including the sleep pattern tracker.

+Others have reported undercounted distance, time and trends.
 One user reported that when he was idle, it was recorded by the watch as “sleeping time.”
 Others reported it does not properly track well when they were swimming.
-The display of the watch to work with as some customers reported they could not read the hands of the watch in dark settings since it lacks a distinction from one another.
+Some customers reported they could not read the hands of the watch in dark settings since it lacks distinction from one to another.
 The alarm was also not very discreet since customers reported it kept buzzing loudly.

+Pros

-Pros: Many users have stressed that they love the fact that this smartwatch/fitness tracker is very beautiful since it does not look like a fitness tracker in any way.
+Many users have stressed that they love the fact that this smartwatch/fitness tracker is very beautiful since it does not look like a fitness tracker in any way.
 They said that their family and friends were very surprised when they found out that the device looks like an ordinary watch.
 They also reported that it is very easy to sync with their mobile phones and it works almost immediately, using the app as the main controls of the watch’s major functions.
 The data it records is also in their proper time, reminding them when to work out and how much action they have done for the day.

-The data it records is also very accurate and they did not need to use another app or device to record their day to day activity.
-They also love the fact that this watch’s waterproof capacity is correct, making it safe to wear while taking a shower or going for a dip in the pool.
-The sleep mode is also a good aspect of this fitness tracker for some users, saying that it could record sleep patterns quite easily and the alarm is not annoying to use.
+The data it records is also very accurate and they did not need to use another app or device to record their day-to- day activity.
+They also loved the fact that this watch’s waterproof capacity is correct, making it safe to wear while taking a shower or going for a dip in the pool.
+The sleep mode is also a good aspect of this fitness tracker for some users, saying that it could record sleep patterns quite easily and the alarm was not annoying to use.
 They also like the fact they can view their records easily with the app and sync it with MyFitnessPal.
 Many users also love the fact that the battery life of this fitness tracker is very long, only having to replace their batteries after 6 or more months of using the device.

-Bottom Line
+Bottom line

-Although the brand is not really well-known as it is from a startup company, this fitness tracker delivers quite a punch.
-This Withings Activite Steel Watch is not only a fitness tracker; it is also a fashion statement for the modern age.
+Although the brand is not really well-known as it is from a start-up company, this fitness tracker delivers quite a punch.
+This Withings Activite Steel Watch is not only a fitness tracker, it is also a fashion statement for the modern age.